List of Speed Grapher characters: Katsuya Shirogane

 One of the Euphorics sent by Suitengu to retrieve Kagura from Saiga, Katsuya Shirogane (白金 克也, Shirogane Katsuya) possesses the ability to stretch and contort his body into any imaginable form, making it appear as if he were made of rubber.

-Known as the "Rubber Gimp", he's a famous ballet dancer completely obsessed with the flexibility of rubber to the point where he broke a young girl's arm for "being too stiff".
+Known as the "Rubber Gimp", he is a famous ballet dancer completely obsessed with the flexibility of rubber to the point where he broke a young girl's arm for "being too stiff".
 Katsuya met his end when Saiga blew off his head using a piece of mirror to reflect his camera shot.

 His Japanese voice actor is Takehito Koyasu and his English voice actor is J. Michael Tatum.

 Kaoru Koganei

 Madame Kaoru Koganei (小金井 薫, Koganei Kaoru), best known as "Lady Diamond", is a socialite whose Euphoric power allows her to change her entire body into diamond, making her nearly indestructible.
 She can also extend her fingernails to stab and cut her opponents.

-She has the bizarre habit of eating diamonds, even biting off the finger of a woman to get her ring.
-She was the wife of a talented artist who gave her diamonds to make her happy, but hanged himself after taking out an insurance policy.
+She fuels her power by eating diamonds, even biting off the finger of a woman to get her ring.
+She was the wife of a talented but troubled artist who gave her diamonds to make her happy, but hanged himself after taking out an insurance policy.
 Since then, Koganei has become obsessed with making her body into a shining monument of his love for her.
 In her diamond form, her translucent body made it hard for Saiga's camera to focus on her.
 However, unlike some of the other Euphorics, Koganei does not hand Kagura back to the club and instead demands a ransom of diamonds for her.
 Eventually, Saiga returns for a second battle, this time with a way to beat her.
 Using a can of spray paint, Saiga is able to create points along Koganei's body for his camera to focus on, leading to her losing her arm and fleeing only to be found and killed by Suitengu for her betrayal, her body getting shattered into a million pieces of diamond which are then sold.
 The last shot of her was her shattered face shedding a tear.

 Her Japanese voice actress is Mari Yokō and her English voice actress is Colleen Clinkenbeard.